amkhlv/usr/share/notes/linux/debian-live.md

 ### Adding files so that they are available inside the filesystem:

 To include files, simply add them to your config/includes.chroot directory.
 This directory corresponds to the root directory `/` of the live system.
-For example, to add a file `/var/www/index.html` in the live system, use:

 Example of `config/includes.chroot` :

     includes.chroot/lib/live/config/0030-user-setup